North Sikkim: A piece of heaven

 An early morning drive from Lachen will take you to Gurudongmar Lake, a breathtaking fresh-water lake at an altitude of 17375Ft / 5225M.

-Your hotel/home stay will provide you with packed breakfast (usually bread butter jam) or make a pit stop at check post in the village where you can enjoy maggi, thupka and tea.
-The first check post opens at 7:00 am where your documents would be checked and approved for entry.
+Your hotel/homestay will provide you with a packed breakfast (usually bread and butter/jam).
+You can also make a pit stop at the check-post in the village where you can enjoy Maggi, thupka, and tea.
+Further, the first check post opens at 7:00 am where your documents are checked and approved for entry.
 The next stop is fifteen kilometers further where the final checking is done.
-Since washroom facilities are limited, advisable to get relieved wherever you stop.
-Same goes for eating joints.
+Since washroom facilities are limited, it is advisable to get relieved wherever you stop.
+The same goes for eating joints.

 The entire journey from Lachen to Gurodongmar is bumpy and quite rugged.
 Only the last few kilometers before Gurodongmar is smooth.
 Nevertheless all the pains taken would seem worth when you look at the sparkling blue water of the beautiful lake.
 As the legend goes, the lake in the 15th century was blessed by the Sikh leader Guru Nanak and stopped a part of the lake from freezing in order to provide drinking water to villagers in Winters.